wookeemin/my-repository-practice/aws/Hands-on/06_21_2022-VPC-2/README.md

 - go to private instance via terminal using bastion host

-- try to ping www.google.com and show response.
+- try to ping www.google.com and show response. # or curl www.google.com

 - Go to VPC console on left hand menu and select Nat Gateway tab